wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 <img src={AddPackages} style={{width:"35%"}} />

 And then, select properties tab.
-Now, add Link Property in **UI Properties** section and click on save.
+Add Link Property in **UI Properties** section and click on save.

 <img src={AddProperty} style={{width:"35%"}} />

-Also, select **Use Expression** tab, and add `pdfpassword` expressoin.
+Make sure to select **Use Expression** tab, and add `pdfpassword` expressoin.

 <img src={Password} style={{width:"35%"}} />

-Now, bind prefab link and passwaord properties to the widget
+Time to bind prefab link and password properties to the widget

 <img src={BindProperties} style={{width:"35%"}} />

-After all configurations we need to add code of function component to the prefab
+After setting up the configurations it's time for us to implement functionality for the prefab with code.

-For password, also you need to create dialog box for password by using design dialog widget.
+In order to handle password flows, we need to create dialog box for password by using design dialog widget.

 <img src={DialogBox} style={{width:"35%"}} />